ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Some games use shake to reload, it's mapped to Gamepad X (Touchpad North).

 After starting the game, if the crosshair moving scale is incorrect, try to adjust Total Yaw or Total Pitch in Controller settings.
+Some data are available from [Dolphin Lightguns Accuracy Inis](https://github.com/ProfgLX/Dolphin-Lightguns-Accuracy-Inis).

 <br>